mikenicholson/passport-jwt/README.md

 Finally, the URL query parameters will be checked for a field matching either `options.tokenQueryParameterName` or `auth_token` if the option was not sepcified.

+If you are using a custom header, you can specify it with `tokenHeaderField`.

 ## Tests